-However, what exactly is the difference between the both and why should you be aware of them?
-Well, understanding how these garbage disposals differ from one another can apparently help you in figuring out the right variant that you must install.
-Thus, here we provide a complete overview of batch feed and continuous feed disposer to help you take an informed decision.
+Understanding how these garbage disposals differ from one another can help you in figuring out the right type you must install.
+Thus, here I provide a complete overview of batch feed and continuous feed disposer to help you make an informed decision.

 Batch Feed Garbage Disposal

-Batch feed, as the name implies works in batches.
-This means the food wastes are loaded in batches so as to be processed.
-The first step is to fill the disposer chamber with food scraps and when its full, a plug or stopper is placed on the tank (the mouth of disposal unit).
-Then this stopper is twisted and pushed down in order to switch on the unit.
+For batch feed disposals, the food wastes are processed in 3 to 5-cup batches.
+The first step is to fill the chamber with food scraps and when it’s full, a plug or stopper is placed on the tank or the mouth of the disposal unit.
+Then the stopper has to be twisted and pushed down to switch on the unit.
 After grinding is done, the stopper is lifted and the disposer stops.
-In case, you have more wastes to grind, you just have to repeat the cycle once again.
+In case, you have more waste to grind, you have to repeat the cycle.

 Pros of Batch Feed Garbage Disposal